Table of Contents

 Airport Shuttles.com – you can book your transfer online before your Journey begins; this makes it a cost-effective and efficient way of getting into Manhattan.

-Taxi – This is by far the easiest way to get to Manhattan, JFK taxis have a flat rate, but the other airports are a metered fare.
+Taxi – This is by far the easiest way to get to Manhattan.
+JFK taxis have a flat rate, but the other airports have a metered fare.

-Trains – JFK and Newark airports by train will take, on average, about 1.5 hours and will need to change a couple of times.
+Trains – JFK and Newark airports by train will take, on average, about 1.5 hours and must change a couple of times.

-Uber/Lyft – Ensure you uploaded the app before arriving and set up your account so that once you visit, it is as easy as adding in your pick-up location and destination.
+Uber/Lyft – Ensure you upload the app before arriving and set up your account so that once you visit, it is as easy as adding your pick-up location and destination.

-If you are unsure whether you need a visa or not, you should check ivisa as it takes the stress out of searching the embassy information.
+If you are unsure whether you need a visa, you should check ivisa as it takes the stress out of searching the embassy information.
 It is a one-stop shop for all visa enquiries.

 SafetyWing is the world’s first International Travel Medical Insurance developed to meet the needs of entrepreneurs and remote workers travelling or living abroad worldwide.
 I can not recommend travel medical insurance enough!
-For those who are going to be away for long periods, live and work abroad or are on a short vacation.
+For those who will be away for long periods, live and work abroad or are on a short vacation.